NCL-PYRAMID/PYRAMID-shetran/README.md

 - [ ] Feature-Complete Release

 ## Contributing
-TBD
+The PYRAMID SHETRAN for DAFNI project has ended.
+Pull requests from outside the project team will be ignored.

 ### Main Branch
-All development can take place on the main branch.
+The stable branch is `main`.
+All development should take place on new branches.
+Pull requests are enabled on `main`.

 ## License
 This code is private to the PYRAMID project.